What are the negatives of robo-advisors?

 There are scores of asset classes, and if you’re an investor seeking an extremely diversified portfolio that includes more investment choices than diversified U.S. and international stocks and bond ETfs, then you might not be a good candidate for a robo-advisor.

-Exceptions: M1 Finance and Motif allow you to choose your own investments and also offer a robo-advisor to manage them.
+Exceptions: M1 Finance allows you to choose your own investments and also offers a robo-advisor to manage them.

 2. A con of robo advisors – limited contact methods and hours.